cskroonenberg/auto-tweeter/README.md

-# quit-bot
+# auto-tweeter

-Twitter bot designed to tweet things a user experiences daily as they drop an addiction.
+Twitter bot designed to tweet things daily for the user.

 ## Initialization ##